zhaojiawei86/Redis_Adapter/README.md

-2. ##### The second step is to send requests to the Redis database.
+2. #### The main part is to send requests to the Redis server.

-   After hashing the password, we constructed the URL to send the Get request, which composes the Redis server address, the salt user entered, the hash string just produced, and the command message the user sent to the server, such as
+   After hashing the password, we constructed the URL to send the Get request to the Redis Server, which composes the Redis server address, the salt user entered, the hash string just produced, and the command message the user sent to the server, such as

 ```javascript
 "https://agile.bu.edu/ec500_scripts/redis.php?" + "salt=" + salt + "&hash=" + HashString + "&message=" + message